Psst! Short on time? Talk to someone now and get your answers quicker!

-The difference between the renewal rate and retention rate lies primarily in the customer intent.
-Renewal rate is the measure of customers who actively choose contract renewal, whereas retention rate refers to customers who had chosen not to cancel their subscription even when they had the chance to.
+Retention rate, on the other hand, refers to customers who had chosen not to cancel their subscription even when they had the chance to.
 This could either be an automatic decision or an active decision on their part to renew the contract.

-Moreover, the renewal rate tells you how many customers choose to renew their contract at a time.
-On the other hand, the retention rate tells you how many customers you have been able to retain over a time period.
-This is true when the contracts are of a longer duration.
+The renewal metric tells you how many customers choose to renew their contract at a given time.
+Retention metrics tell you how many customers you have been able to retain over a time period.

 The number of renewed items against the number of renewable items gives the count or customer renewal rate.
 The formula is as follows: